NBISweden/workshop-reproducible-research/pages/conda/conda-2-the-basics.md

 and not additional dependancies.
 A caveat is that if no version was originally specified, then it is not included in the export file either.

-* Now, deactivate the environment by running `conda deactivate`.
+* Now, deactivate the environment by running `mamba deactivate`.
 * List all environments again.
 Which environment is now marked as active?
 * Try to run FastQC: